 Pediatric Ear, Nose and Throat

 At ENT Surgical Center of Laurel we understand that children are not just small adults, they have special needs.
 Our team of ENT specialists is extensively trained to care for all of your pediatric ENT concerns.
-We have a combined experience from 5 different children’s hospitals throughout the southeast.
-We use this combined knowledge and work together as a team to assure you that your child couldn’t be in better hands.
+We use this knowledge and work together as a team to assure you that your child couldn’t be in better hands.
 Thank you for trusting us to care for your most prized possession.

 1.Ear infections- acute and chronic otitis media